thomhurst/Android-EditText-Validations/README.md

      implementation 'com.github.thomhurst:Android-EditText-Validations:{version}'

-Usage
+# Usage
+Using a reference to your edit text:

         val editText = EditText(applicationContext)

+You can define failures in an apply block:

         editText.apply {
             failWithMessageIf("Text must not be blank") { it.text.toString().isBlank() }
             failIf { it.text.toString().length > 30 }
             failWithMessageIf("Text must be less than 30 characters") { !it.text.toString().isDigitsOnly() }
         }

-        if(editText.validationPassed()) {
-            // This will return either true or false
-        }
+Or you can chain failures together:

         editText
                 .failWithMessageIf("Text must not be blank") { it.text.toString().isBlank() }
                 .failIf { it.text.toString().length > 30 }
                 .failWithMessageIf("Text must be less than 30 characters") { !it.text.toString().isDigitsOnly() }

+Calling `EditText.validationPassed` will return you a boolean true or false

+        if(editText.validationPassed()) {
+            // This will return either true or false based on the failures defined }

+Or you can call `EditText.validate` and define code to be executed in a callback; onValidationPassed or onValidationFailed

+        editText
                 .validate(
                         onValidationPassed = {
                             // Code to execute if all the validation has passed },
+                        onValidationFailed = {
+                            // Code to execute if any validation has failed.
+                        }
+                )

+You can also call `EditText.validateAndShowError` which will execute the same as `validate`, however it will also apply an error with a message (if you've provided one) to your EditText.

+`onValidationFailed` will return a list of error messages that failed.
+You can then display these however you want.
+Toast, Snackbar or EditText error, etc.

     onValidationFailed = { errorMessages ->
-                            // Code to execute if execution has failed.
-                            // Any failed validation messages are returned here so we could set error messages somewhere. errorMessages.firstOrNull()?.let { firstErrorMessage ->
+                            // Any failed validation messages are returned here so we can set error messages however we like errorMessages.firstOrNull()?.let { firstErrorMessage ->
                                 // Show Error Toast
                                 Toast.makeText(applicationContext, firstErrorMessage, Toast.LENGTH_LONG).show()